Wizoi/SmugMugSync/README.md

 1. Put your user keys into the appsettings.json file or Environment Variables.
 1. Settings to drive app are all in appsettings.json, instructions will be coming shortly.

-### Environment Variables for User and API Keys (these will override the appsettings file values)
+### Environment Variables for User and API Keys (these will override the appsettings file values, restart VSCode after adding)
+       SmugMugCoreSync::ApiKey
+       SmugMugCoreSync::ApiSecret
        SmugMugCoreSync::UserAuthToken
        SmugMugCoreSync::UserAuthSecret
-       SmugMugCoreSync::ApiKey
-       SmugMugCoreSync::ApiSecret

-## Future Plans
+## Future Planss

 1. Document the appsettings file for easier usage
 2. Move from the 1.3 API to 2.0 API